mdotstrange/NightmarePuppeteerPublic/README.md

 If you find any bugs/errors or have feature requests please post them in [Issues](https://github.com/mdotstrange/NightmarePuppeteerPublic/issues)

+**Make your own bodies and heads**
+* Get info on how to do that [here](https://github.com/mdotstrange/NightmarePuppeteerPublic/blob/master/NewHeadsAndBodies.md)

 **Mask Template images**

 * Nightmare Puppeteer includes three heads you can load your own images onto